Skip to content

 Core components every cross-channel system needs

-Think of cross-channel marketing automation as four load-bearing walls.
-Remove any one and the structure fails.
+Think of a cross-channel marketing automation system as four load-bearing layers.
+Remove any one of them and the whole structure weakens in a predictable way.

 The WorksBuddy Cross-Channel Automation Framework

 Most frameworks for cross-channel marketing automation describe what the layers are.
-This one tells you what order to build them in, and why that order matters.
+This one tells you which layer to build first and why the order matters.

-Step 3: Multi-Touch Campaign Execution (Evox and Revo)
+Step 3: Multi-touch campaign execution (Evox + Revo)

 Implementation order decision matrix